beeking23/wall-plotter/README.md

 In this repo you will find the source code and Open JSCad (https://openjscad.xyz/) models.

-The intention of this project is to build a plotter which can be quickly attached to a vertical surface, a suitable pen inserted and then the plotter can left to independently render the picture.
-By using a web-interface initial configuration and control of the plotter can be done with a smartphone removing the need for any user-interface on the device itself or the need for external hardware like a power support or controlling computer.
+The intention of this project is to build a plotter which can be quickly attached to a vertical surface, a suitable pen inserted and then the plotter can be left to independently render the picture.
+By using a web-interface initial configuration and control of the plotter can be done with a smartphone removing the need for any user-interface on the device itself or the need for a controlling computer.

 ## Features
 - Uses GCODE to control the plotting process.
 There are a number of ways to create such code but the GCODE tools built into the Inkscape application (https://inkscape.org/) are ideal.